smithlabcode/epievo/README.md

 Epievo includes tools for simulation and inference of epigenome evolution.
+The epigenome evolution is modeled by a context-dependent continuous-time Markov process, and estimated based on a Monte Carlo Expectation-Maximization algorithm.

 Building and Installing
 =======================